Félix Bonne: The Group of Four

 Bonne was released early without explanation on 13 May 2000, having served just under three years in prison.
 Other members of the Group of Four were released shortly thereafter.
 In November 2000, the four published another essay, entitled "Social Facets", as President Fidel Castro attended a summit in Panama.
 The essay stated that Cuban education was designed to indoctrinate children, that many children were malnourished from food shortages, and that foreigners in Cuba were allowed privileges—such as cars, computers, and cell phones—that ordinary Cuban people were not.

 Later activism

 In July 2005, Bonne was detained in another crackdown on dissidents, again, along with Roque and Manzano.

 On May 20, 2005 Bonne opened his house to The Assembly for the Promotion of Civil Society.

 On 11 March 2010, Bonne pledged to go on a hunger strike "to the death" if hunger-striking dissident journalist Guillermo Fariñas died from his own fast.

+Personal life

+Bonne died of a heart attack on 6 January 2017 at his home in Havana.
+Bonne was the grandson of Cuban independence fighter Luis Bonne Bonne.